adamsilverstein/ai-test-project/test-project-instructions.md

 ## Deliverables

-1. A fully functional WordPress plugin in a `.zip` file.
+1. A build process that creates a fully functional WordPress plugin in a `.zip` file.
 2. The complete source code pushed to the provided GitHub repository.
 3. A `README.md` file explaining installation and usage.
 4. A commit history that follows the **Conventional Commits** specification (e.g., `feat:`, `fix:`, `docs:`).
 This demonstrates a structured development process.